flutter/website/src/content/release/breaking-changes/image-filter-blur-tilemode.md

   The `ui.ImageFilter.blur`'s default tile mode is now automatically selected by the backend.
 Previously `TileMode.clamp` was used unless a different tile mode was specified.
-Passing a value of `null` to the filter's constructor specifies automatic selection.
+Now, the default is `null` and specifies automatic selection unless a specific tile mode is specified.

 ## Background

-  `ImageFilter`'s _tile mode_ specifies what happens to edge pixels for the applied filter.
+  `ImageFilter.blur`'s _tile mode_ specifies what happens to edge pixels for the applied filter.
 There are four options, `TileMode.clamp` (the previous default), `Tilemode.repeated`, `TileMode.mirror`, and `TileMode.decal`.
   Previously, `ImageFilter` defaulted to `clamp` mode if the behavior wasn't specified, which sometimes surprised developers